ajagadi1/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/loitering-detection/docs/user-guide/how-to-benchmark.md

 ## Step 2: Prepare for Benchmarking

 1.  **Set Up and Start the Application:** Before running the benchmark, you must set up and start the desired application (e.g., Loitering Detection).
 This ensures all services, including the DL Streamer Pipeline Server, are running and available.
 For setup instructions, please refer to the `get-started.md` guide located in the specific application's documentation folder (e.g., `loitering-detection/docs/user-guide/`).
+Ensure additional dependencies `ffmpeg` and `gawk` are installed.

 2.  **Navigate to Script Directory:** Open a terminal and navigate to the `metro-vision-ai-app-recipe` directory.